Project Scenario Overview

 All project fields and all labor and financial forecasting features of ResourceFirst are available for planning within the scenario.

-This planning has no affect on the source projects.
+This planning has no effect on the source projects.

 Scenario project fields overwrite source project values;